Gordon's Conjectures: Pontryagin-van Kampen duality and the Fourier transform in hyperfinite setting

-An example of a galactic set is the set $\bN$ of all (standard) natural numbers, in other words, the set of all {\it finite\/} elements of the set of all hypernatural numbers $\sbN$: with growing $n \in \bN$ ``the finiteness of $n$ is fading''.
-Then the {\it infinite\/} hypernatural numbers form the monadic set $\sbNi = \sbN \sms \bN$.
-Further typical examples of monadic sets are the equivalence relations of indiscernibility or infinitesimal nearness, arising in nonstandard models of topological spaces: two objects are {\it indiscernible\/} within some method of comparison or observation if they are behind the horizon of its {\it discernibility\/}.
+Further typical and fairly important examples of monadic sets are the equivalence relations of indiscernibility or infinitesimal nearness, arising in nonstandard models of topological spaces.
+Intuitively, two objects are {\it indiscernible\/} within some method of comparison or observation if they are behind the horizon of its {\it discernibility\/}.

-Every function $f\:X \to Y$ is considered to be equal to the set of ordered pairs $\bigl\{(x,f(x));\,x \in X\bigr\}$.
+Every function $f\:X \to Y$ is considered to be equal to the set of ordered pairs $\bigl\{(x,f(x))\: x \in X\bigr\}$.
 If \,$R \sbs X \cx Y$ is a relation, then a function $f$ is called a {\it choice function\/} from $R$ on a set $A \sbs \dom R$ if \,$A \sbs \dom f$ and $f\rst A \sbs R$, i.e., if $(a,f(a)) \in R$ for each $a \in A$.

 \proclaim{1.1.1.~Internal Choice Lemma} Let $X$, $Y$ be internal sets in a sufficiently saturated nonstandard universe, and $R \sbs X \cx Y$ be a relation such that for every internal set $D \sbs \dom R$ the restriction $R\rst D$ is a monadic set.
 Then for every galactic set $A \sbs \dom R$ there exists an internal choice function $f$ from $R$ on $A$. \endproclaim